nucleosome-dynamics/nucleosome_dynamics_MuGVRE/README.md

                 Start genomic position to consider for the analysis in the given input file.
 By default, all the genomic range is considered.
 Optional.
         --end
                 End genomic position to consider for the analysis in the given input file.
 By default, all the genomic range is considered.
 Optional.

+<a name="usage_nucDyn"></a>
+**nucDyn**  --input1 {RData} --input2 {RData} --calls1 {gff} --calls2 {gff} --outputGff {gff} --outputBigWig {bw}  --genome {chrom.sizes} --range {str}
+[ --plotRData {RData} --maxDiff {int} --maxLen {int} --shift_min_nreads {int} --shift_threshold {double} --indel_min_nreads {int} --indel_threshold {double} --cores {int} --equal_size (logical) --readSize {int} ]

+        -- input1, --input2
+                Input BAM from MNase-seq in RData format (from readBAM) --calls1, --calls2
+                Nucleosome calls in GFF format as obtained from NucleR -outputGff
+                Output of NucleosomeDynamics in GFF format
+        --outputBigWig {bw}
+                Output of NucleosomeDynamics in BigWig format: -log10 of the p-value of the significance of the differences found.
+        --genome {chrom.sizes}
+                Chromosome sizes from reference Genome
+        --range (All|chr|chr:start-end)
+                Genomic range to be analyzed.
+All: all chromosomes; chr: a Whole chromosome; chr:start-end: a specific region given the coordinates.
+Default All
+        --plotRData {RData}

+        --maxDiff
+                Maximum distance between the centers of two fragments for them to be paired as shifts. (bp) Optional,default 70bp
+        --maxLen
+                This value is used in a preliminar filtering.
+Fragments longer than this will be filtered out, since they are likely the result of MNase under-digestion and represent two or more nucleosomes. (bp) Optional, default 140bp
+        --shift_min_nreads
+                Minimum number of shifted reads for a shift hostspot to be reported {int}, optional, default 3 --shift_threshold
+                Threshold applied to the shift hostpots.
+Only hotspots with a score better than the value will be reported.
+Notice the score has to be lower than the threshold, since these numbers represent p-values.
+Optional, default 0.1
+        --indel_min_nreads
+                Minimum number of shifted reads for an indel hostspot to be reported {int}, optional, default 3 --indel_threshold [float, 0.05]
+                Threshold applied to the indel hostpots.
+Only hotspots with a score better than the value will be reported.
+Notice the score has to be lower than the threshold, since these numbers represent p-values.
+Optional, default 0.05
+        --cores
+                Number of computer threads.
+Optional, default 1 --equal_size
+                Set all fragments to the same size.
+Optional, default FALSE --readSize
+                Length to which all reads will be set in case `equalSize` is `TRUE`.
+It is ignored when `equalSize` is set to `FALSE`.
+Default 140

 <a name="usage_NFR"></a>